Equinamity-A Revolution in Horse and Rider Training

 horseshoeing-clip problems-clips back to front

-There are further problems.
-There are issues with clip size (too big) and placement (too far to the front), which lead to imbalance and pinching.
 The hoof capsule size is too small (this can have multiple causes, including conformation, injury or excessive rasping), and square toe (probably dubbed).
-There is also likely to be an increased risk of interference from the toe clip on a longer hind hoof.
+There is also likely to be an increased risk of interference from a longer and wider hind hoof.